Last updated on May 13th, 2020

 Our doctor recognised the signs and symptoms I described and immediately wrote a referral to Child and Adolescent Mental Health Services (CAMHS).
 There were delays due to administrative hiccups.
 We were given the surreal news that the waiting list was 12 months.
 I was frequently on the phone to the CAMHS receptionist to report on my daughter’s worsening condition.
 Our struggling health service works best for those who have the education and assertiveness to push, and within two and a half weeks, we were sitting in our first session with a CAMHS nurse.

 Binge-eating disorder is characterised by recurring episodes of eating unusually large amounts of food (significantly more, in a short period of time, than most people would eat under similar circumstances), during which the person feels they have no control over their eating.
 Sufferers are highly distressed and are often full of guilt and shame about their binges, which happen on average at least once a week.
+They may go for hours or days with little or no food, battling hunger, recruiting extreme willpower, planning weight loss in great detail.
+If so, they could be malnourished, with medical risks just as serious as those of an underweight person.

 The criteria for anorexia nervosa – both restricting anorexia and binge-purge anorexia – are: